The Broad River Review publishes high-quality literary works.

 Writers have two avenues for submission.

-We invite general submissions of original poetry, fiction, and creative nonfiction, and we also encourage visual artists to submit samples for possible cover art.
+We invite general submissions of original poetry, short fiction, and creative nonfiction, and we also encourage visual artists to submit samples for possible cover art.
 General submissions are open each year from February 1–April 1.

-All poetry submissions are restricted to five poems, with no more ten pages total per submission.
+Both general and contest poetry submissions are restricted to five poems, with no more ten pages total per submission.
 Fiction and creative nonfiction submissions must be no more than 5,000 words.
 Previously published work will not be considered.
 Simultaneous submissions are acceptable, although works accepted elsewhere must be withdrawn immediately.

 All general submissions and contest submissions received during the reading period will be considered for publication.
 However, only official entries for the Rash Awards and the $20 entry fee will be eligible for the prize awards.